rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 func SetSecurityWarnOutput(w io.Writer)
 ```

-Redirects the destination of security-warning output.
+Redirects where security warnings are printed.
 When you use `TestingConfig()` or set `SecurityConfig.InsecureSkipVerify` (`Config.Security`) to `true`, httpc prints a `[SECURITY WARNING]`-level alert to this writer (each type of warning is printed at most once per process).
-The default output is `os.Stderr`; pass `io.Discard` to fully suppress warnings, useful for silencing them in tests or known-safe internal scenarios.
+The default output is `os.Stderr`; pass `io.Discard` to fully suppress warnings — handy for silencing them in tests or known-safe internal scenarios.

 ```go
 // Suppress security warnings in tests